Dark Information in Black Hole with $\lambda\varphi$ Fluid: Black Hole Radiation Spectrum with the Fluid

 Consider the expressions (\ref{Condition_M}) and (\ref{bars}), we have

 where

 Note that the corrected term $\varepsilon \bar{s}$ is positive.
-Therefore, the mimetic dark matter with small scalar parameter ($\bar{s} \ll 1$) will speed up the Hawking radiation process, and hence will reduce the lifetime of the black hole.
+Therefore, {the $\lambda\varphi$ fluid} with small scalar parameter ($\bar{s} \ll 1$) will speed up the Hawking radiation process, and hence will reduce the lifetime of the black hole.